-Hurricane Gustav (2008) made landfall in southern Louisiana on 1 September 2008 with its eye never closer than 75 km to New Orleans, but its waves and storm surge threatened to flood the city.
-Easterly tropicalstorm-strength winds impacted the region east of the Mississippi River for 12-15 h, allowing for early surge to develop up to 3.5 m there and enter the river and the city's navigation canals.
-During landfall, winds shifted from easterly to southerly, resulting in late surge development and propagation over more than 70 km of marshes on the river's west bank, over more than 40 km of Caernarvon marsh on the east bank, and into Lake Pontchartrain to the north.
-Wind waves with estimated significant heights of 15 m developed in the deep Gulf of Mexico but were reduced in size once they reached the continental shelf.
-The barrier islands further dissipated the waves, and locally generated seas existed behind these effective breaking zones.
+Hurricane Gustav (2008) made landfall in southern Louisiana on 1 September 2008 with its eye never closer than 75km to New Orleans, but its waves and storm surge threatened to flood the city.
+Easterly tropical-storm-strength winds impacted the region east of the Mississippi River for 12-15hr, allowing for early surge to develop up to 3.5m there and enter the river and the city's navigation canals.
+During landfall, winds shifted from easterly to southerly, resulting in late surge development and propagation over more than 70km of marshes on the river's west bank, over more than 40km of Caernarvon Marsh on the east bank, and into Lake Pontchartrain to the north.
+Wind waves with estimated significant heights of 15m developed in the deep Gulf of Mexico but were reduced in size once they reached the continental shelf.
+The barrier islands further dissipated the waves, and locally-generated seas existed behind these effective breaking zones.

-The hardening and innovative deployment of gauges since Hurricane Katrina (2005) resulted in a wealth of measured data for Gustav.
+The hardening and innovative deployment of gages since Hurricane Katrina (2005) resulted in a wealth of measured data for Gustav.
 A total of 39 wind wave time histories, 362 water level time histories, and 82 high water marks were available to describe the event.
-Computational models-including a structured-mesh deepwater wave model (WAM) and a nearshore steady-state wave (STWAVE) model, as well as an unstructured-mesh "simulating waves nearshore" (SWAN) wave model and an advanced circulation (ADCIRC) model-resolve the region with unprecedented levels of detail, with an unstructured mesh spacing of 100-200 m in the wave-breaking zones and 20-50 m in the small-scale channels.
-Data-assimilated winds were applied using NOAA's Hurricane Research Division Wind Analysis System (H\Wind) and Interactive Objective Kinematic Analysis (IOKA) procedures.
-Wave and surge computations from these models are validated comprehensively at the measurement locations ranging from the deep Gulf of Mexico and along the coast to the rivers and floodplains of southern Louisiana and are described and quantified within the context of the evolution of the storm.
+Computational models, including the structured-mesh WAM and STWAVE wave models and the unstructured-mesh SWAN wave and ADCIRC circulation models, resolve the region with unprecedented levels of detail, with an unstructured-mesh spacing of 100-200m in the wave-breaking zones and 20-50m in the small-scale channels.
+Data-assimilated winds were applied using HWind and IOKA procedures.
+Wave and surge computations from these models are validated comprehensively at the measurement locations ranging from the deep Gulf of Mexico, along the coast and into the rivers and floodplains of southern Louisiana and are described and quantified within context of the evolution of the storm.